BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 \subsection{BRST Noetherian flux}

 We start by analyzing the classical part $Y_{\rm cl}$ of $Y$, namely the part that does not depend on the gauge fixing functional $\Ps$ but simply on the gauge invariant Lagrangian $L$.
-We use the tools of Appendix~\ref{Annexe_A} and introduce the BRST anomaly operator to express $Y_{\rm cl}$ in terms of the classical corner Noether charges $q_{\text{cl},c^A_1}$ that appear in \eqref{classical_J}.
+We use the tools of Appendix~\ref{Annexe_A} and introduce the BRST anomaly operator to express $Y_{\rm cl}$ in terms of the classical corner Noether charges $q_{\text{cl},c^A_1}$.

-When ghost fields are not introduced, it has been shown in \cite{Freidel} that the most general expression for $Y_{\rm cl}$ is obtained by introducing the so-called anomaly operator \cite{Freidel,Hopfmuller:2018fni,Chandrasekaran:2020wwn,Odak:2022ndm}.
-We now extend this construction to the case when ghost fields are present.
+The analogue of $Y_{\rm cl}$ when working with gauge parameters $\lambda$ instead of ghosts is the quantity $\mathcal{F}_\lambda$ in \eqref{non_integrable_charge}.
+In this context, it has been shown in \cite{Freidel} that the most general expression for $\mathcal{F}_\lambda$ is obtained by introducing the so-called \emph{anomaly operator} \cite{Freidel,Hopfmuller:2018fni,Chandrasekaran:2020wwn,Odak:2022ndm}.
+We now extend this construction to the case where ghost fields are present, thereby determining~$Y_{\rm cl}$.

-Given that the BRST operator \eqref{BRST_trans} may describe both an internal gauge symmetry with ghosts $\tilde{c}^A$ and a spacetime symmetry with vector ghost $\xi$, we define
+Given that the BRST operator \eqref{BRST_trans} may describe both an internal gauge symmetry with ghosts $\tilde{c}^a$ and a spacetime symmetry with vector ghost $\xi$, we define

-If the theory under study has no spacetime symmetry then $\C$ simply reduces to $\tilde{c}^A$.
-Here we keep $\tilde{c}^A$ and $\xi$ to stay as general as possible.
-In this case, as explained in appendix \ref{Annexe_A}, we can define the Lie derivative in spacetime $\Lie_\xi=i_\xi d-di_\xi$ as in \eqref{lie_xi} and we know that the action of the BRST operator on the fields $\phi^i$ will contain such a Lie derivative.
+If the theory under study has no spacetime symmetry, then $\C$ simply reduces to $\tilde{c}^a$.
+Here we keep $\tilde{c}^a$ and $\xi$ to stay as general as possible.
+In this case, as explained in Appendix~\ref{Annexe_A}, we can define the Lie derivative in spacetime $\Lie_\xi=i_\xi d-di_\xi$ along the ghost vector field $\xi$ and we know that the action of the BRST operator on the fields $\phi^i$ will contain such a Lie derivative.
 It is thus interesting to compare the action of $s$ with that of $\Lie_\xi$ by defining